 Give Attention to Your Choice of Word (Verbs Specifically)

 As mentioned above, it is extremely important to have a voicemail message that is easy to understand.
 However, there is also the matter of word choice.
 You must ensure to give attention to what your words are in your voicemail greetings.
 There can be certain words used that may trigger your customers.
 Though you did not mean what they understood, it will still bring a bad name to your company’s reputation.
-Your choice of words can affect significantly, so make you give close attention to your words.
+Your choice of words can affect you significantly, so make you give close attention to your words.

 Avoid Using Technical Terms

 Customers do not possess the expertise and knowledge you do.
-When creating your business voicemail greetings, make sure you don’t use such technical terms that the customer may not be able to understand.
+When creating your business voicemail greetings, make sure you don’t use technical terms that the customer may not be able to understand.

 Keep a check on Call-Specific Key Performance Indicators